 During her tenure at Motorola, Shelly led the HR function through a period of substantial change, from the spin-off of its consumer cell phone business to a major transformation of how HR services are delivered.
 She also implemented the CEO Leadership Forum, a business-driven learning program for the company’s top 20 high potential executives.

 Prior to serving as the head of HR, Shelly was Corporate Vice President, Global Rewards.
 Before joining Motorola in 2008, she was VP of Compensation, Benefits and HR Technology for the Campbell Soup Company.
 Shelly’s earlier positions included VP, HR Rewards and Operations for TIAA-CREF; VP of Compensation and Benefits for Sears, Roebuck and Co.; and SVP of executive compensation and corporate unit reporting for Bcom3 Group, Inc.

-Shelly currently serves as Vice Chair of the Board of Directors for Skills
+currently serves as a Member of the Board of Directors for Skills for

 the University of California, Los Angeles and was an Academic All-American in